-Gastroesophageal reflux disease (GERD) — also known as acid reflux disease — affects about 20 percent of the U.S. population, according to the National Institute of Diabetes and Digestive and Kidney Diseases.
+Gastroesophageal reflux disease (GERD), also known as acid reflux disease, affects about 20 percent of people in the United States, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
 It’s a more serious form of the common condition known as gastroesophageal reflux (GER).
 GER occurs when the lower esophageal sphincter (LES) either relaxes spontaneously or doesn't tighten properly.
-The LES is a ring of muscles located in the esophagus that works as a valve between the esophagus and stomach, either opens spontaneously or doesn't close properly.
-This malfunction allows the contents of the stomach to go back up into the esophagus.
+The LES is a ring of muscles located in the esophagus that works as a valve between the esophagus and stomach.
+With GER, the acidic contents of the stomach go back up into the esophagus.
 The LES relaxes in an inappropriate manner.
-Digestive juices rise up with the food, causing the most common symptom: a frequent, burning pain known as acid indigestion or heartburn located in the middle abdomen.
+Digestive juices rise up with the food, causing the most common symptom: a frequent, burning pain known as acid indigestion or heartburn located in the middle abdomen and chest.

 You’re considered to have GERD when reflux symptoms are persistent and chronic, occurring more than twice per week.
-People of all ages may suffer from GERD.
-It’s most likely to occur in those between the ages of 60 and 70.
+People of all ages may experience GERD.
+Complications from GERD can be serious and may include the following: